thled/nix-config/README.md

 - For fast capture to inbox with the `i` function (see [fish alias][fish]) write recipient email into `~/.inbox_email` and password for SMTP into `~/.inbox_pass`.
 - Connect bluetooth devices (e.g. headset) with `bluetoothctl`.
 - Obsidian Vault: `git clone git@github.com:thled/references.git`
-- Copy OpenVPN configuration file for office into `/etc/nixos/nix-config/network/office.ovpn`.
+- Put OpenVPN configuration for office into `network/office.ovpn` and ignore this change with `git update-index --skip-worktree modules/network/office.ovpn`.
 - Put licence key for intelephense into `~/intelephense/licence.txt`.
 - Configure k8s in `~/.kube/config`.